 How Many Studs Do I Need?

 The basic formula for calculating wall studs is simple: divide the wall length (in inches) by the stud spacing, then add 1 for the final end stud.
+Use our free calculator above to get an instant count with waste buffer included.
 Most residential walls use 16 inches on center (OC) spacing, which provides structural support for drywall and meets building codes.

 Stud Spacing Formula